uschpc/webportal-netlify-gatsby/src/user-guides/data-management/transferring-files-globus.md

 ![Globus Software Set Up](/images/globus-gfx/globus-svcopt1.PNG)

 You will be presented with a box to add a folder containing the files you want to transfer.
-If you click on the <b>+</b> sign on the lower right (highligted in blue) you will have a standard file explorer that gives you the ability to add a folder on your local hard drive.
+If you click on the <b>+</b> sign on the lower right (highlighted in blue) you will have a standard file explorer that gives you the ability to add a folder on your local hard drive.
 For now, only keep the <b>Writable</b> option checked and the **Shareable** option unchecked.

 ![Globus Software Set Up](/images/globus-gfx/globus-svcopt2.PNG)